Missouri License Reinstatement

 Restricted or Limited Driving Privileges

-A limited driving privilege (LDP), also known as a hardship license, allows people with suspended, revoked, or denied licenses to drive only for work, school, medical care, childcare, or legal purposes.
+A limited driving privilege (LDP), a hardship license, allows people with suspended, revoked, or denied licenses to drive only for work, school, medical care, childcare, or legal purposes.

 -